For CBASE Testing Dates, click here.

 When you register you should print your verification form.
 You will need this form as well as a photo ID (student ID card, driver's license or government ID card).
 If you have misplaced your verification form or have difficulties printing your verification form, you can be admitted only if you are on the roster and have a valid student ID.

 For the CBASE you will need sharpened no. 2 lead pencils.
 You are also allowed a standard calculator.
-Please, do not bring a cell phone, pager or any other alarm device with you to the testing.
+Please, do not bring a cell phone, pager or any other alarm device (including watches of any kind )with you to the testing.
+Also,

 Why are students required to take the CBASE?